iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 - Type: `didcomm:iota/presentation/0.1/presentation-request`
 - Role: [verifier](#roles)

-This message is sent by the verifier to request one or more verifiable credentials from a holder.
+Sent by the verifier to request one or more verifiable credentials from a holder.
 The context and types are included, as well as trusted issuers, to allow the holder to determine if he posseses relevant credentials.
 This message allows a non-repudiable proof, that the verfifier requested data.

 ```json